Adjuvant therapy: Treatment provided in addition to the primary treatment.

 Weight-bearing exercise: Exercise during which bones and muscles work against the force of gravity and the feet and legs carry a person's weight.
 Examples include walking, jogging, and dancing.

 Women's health specialist: A physician specializing in women's health issues.

 X-ray: High-energy radiation used in low doses to diagnose diseases and used in high doses to treat cancer.
 X-rays use high-energy radiation in low doses to create images of the body to help diagnose diseases and determine the extent of injuries.

-Yeast infections: Infections of the vagina caused by one of the many species of fungus called Candida.
-A change in the chemical balance in the vagina allows the fungus to grow too rapidly and cause symptoms.
+Yeast Infections: Infections of the vagina caused by one of the many species of fungus called Candida.
+A change in the chemical balance in the vagina allows the fungus, which normally lives in the vagina, to grow too rapidly and cause symptoms.